ibm-cloud-docs/account/orgs_spaces.md

 # Adding orgs and spaces
 {: #orgsspacesusers}

 As an {{site.data.keyword.Bluemix}} account owner, you can add Cloud Foundry orgs and spaces to your account.
-If you're an organization manager, you can manage the orgs in the account.
+Only account owners can create new Cloud Found orgs.
+If you're an organization manager, you can manage the orgs in the account after they are created.
 {:shortdesc}

 ## Cloud Foundry org concepts